alpcansoydas/microservices-sample-app/README.md

 Admin panel products page:
 ![Screenshot 2023-10-15 at 14 49 00](https://github.com/alpcansoydas/microservices-sample-app/assets/48163702/a43f4b90-f4f5-48d4-a711-a262a5dda8d5)

-You can run admin and main part of the project with
+You can run the admin and main backend services with:

 cd /main
 docker-compose up